coreyalejandro/prompt-this/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.110+-red.svg)](https://fastapi.tiangolo.com/)
 [![React](https://img.shields.io/badge/React-19+-blue.svg)](https://reactjs.org/)

-**The Ultimate Prompt Engineering Agent Platform**
+## The Ultimate Prompt Engineering Agent Platform

 Transform the D.A.I.R.
 Prompt Engineering Guide into practical, modularized agents with advanced workflow orchestration.

 ## 📄 Important Disclaimer

 **⚠️ This project is NOT affiliated with D.A.I.R.
 AI.**

-Promptly is an independent, open-source implementation inspired by prompt engineering concepts.
+Prompt-This is an independent, open-source implementation inspired by prompt engineering concepts.
 The creator makes **no claims** to the original Prompt Engineering Guide and is **not affiliated** with D.A.I.R.
 AI.
 This project was created as a way to make prompt engineering techniques more accessible and as a thank you to Elvis, co-founder of D.A.I.R., for being an outstanding leader in the AI field.

 **All credit for original prompt engineering research belongs to D.A.I.R.
 AI and the broader research community.** See [DISCLAIMER.md](DISCLAIMER.md) for complete details.